 About the HEC-C Program

 The Healthcare Ethics Consultant-Certified (HEC-C) program is the first-ever certification program that identifies and assesses a national standard for the professional practice of clinical healthcare ethics consulting.
-Established by the HCEC Certification Commission, the HEC-C credential endorses your knowledge of key concepts in healthcare ethics and affirms your expertise, competence, and skillset.
+Established by the HCEC Certification Commission, the HEC-C credential endorses your knowledge of key concepts and underlying knowledge necessary for core skills in healthcare ethics, affirming basic competence.
 The HCEC Certification Commission is a body created and funded by the ASBH that has autonomous decision-making control over essential elements of the certification program.

 The HEC-C program meets the National Commission for Certifying Agencies (NCCA) accreditation standards.